tytydraco/yessleep/out/I_went_to_hell_for_44_years_it_was_trillions_of_years_in_hell_.md

  This is not the whole story part 2 will be out tomorrow When most people think of hell, they imagine a pit of fire—a place of eternal damnation where Christians who rejected God and those who lived sinful lives are sent.
 But hell is far more complex than a fiery abyss.
 It is a vast, multifaceted realm with regions that defy human understanding.
+Part 2 https://www.reddit.com/r/nosleep/s/hrY6ODkoHP

 Not all of hell is hot and blazing.
 Some parts are unimaginably cold, with temperatures plunging to -2500 degrees, so frigid that anything—or anyone—would turn to ice in an instant.
 Other regions are dominated by colossal mountains, towering over 1000 times the size of Mount Everest.
 These peaks are so immense that their summits seem to pierce the heavens above.